πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Modern Rehabilitation Equipment

-Therapeutic ultrasound, electrical stimulation, biofeedback, balance systems, and resistance training equipment to support every phase of ACL rehabilitation.
+Therapeutic ultrasound, electrical stimulation, biofeedback, balance systems, and resistance training equipment.

 At-Home Physio Available